deeppavlov/DeepPavlov/docs/devguides/amazon_alexa.rst

 You should deploy DeepPavlov skill/component REST service on this endpoint or redirect it to your REST service.
 Full REST endpoint URL can be obtained by the swagger ``apidocs/`` endpoint.
-We remind you that Alexa requires https endpoint with valid certificate from CA.
+We remind you that Alexa requires https endpoint with valid certificate from CA. `Here is the guide <https://developer.amazon.com/docs/custom-skills/configure-web-service-self-signed-certificate.html>`__ for running custom skill service with self-signed certificates in test mode.

 Your intent and slot names defined in Alexa Development Console should be the same with values defined in DeepPavlov settings file ``utils/settings/server_config.json``.
 JSON examples from this guide use default values from